Bombastic (EP): Background

 McKee released her debut studio album Trouble in 2004, which was a commercial failure.
 After a while, she began writing songs with famous artists such as Katy Perry, Britney Spears and Taio Cruz.
 Many songs that McKee wrote reached the top of international charts.
 In 2013, McKee signed a contract with Epic Records and released "American Girl", which had a low commercial performance but was well received by the public.
 McKee and her label so far were in a conflict due to McKee's need for creative freedom.
 Eventually, McKee left Epic Records.

 During an interview with Idolator McKee revealed that she wrote over 100 songs, and that she plans to continue releasing recordings independently.

 It’s like, “I’m tired of waiting.
 I want to get a batch of songs to my fans.”
 I have 100 songs and I want all of them to come out.
 Of course, I have to pick my babies and kill my darlings and stuff.
 I really am looking forward to doing a full length, but I’m just putting this EP to see what happens, see what opportunities come my way.
 I have a whole album’s worth of material that I wrote when I was on Epic ready to go.

 On July 1, McKee announced on a live stream she was attempting to get back the rights to the songs she had previously recorded with her late label Epic Records so she could finally get to release them.
 She also confirmed physical copies of the Bombastic EP were being released in the coming months.
+After some years of effort, McKee eventually released Hot City, a 16-track LP, on May 31, 2024, through an independently release, featuring 15 tracks that were originally meant to be on the cancelled Epic Records album, most of them rerecorded, having for inspiration the Taylor Swift masters dispute and the ultimate desire by both Bonnie and her fans to have them officially released.
+Hot City has served since as her sophomore album, twenty years after Trouble.

+In June 2025, McKee announced a deluxe edition, subtitled Play Hard Edition.
+It was released on July 4.
+In conjunction, a remix of "Easy" was released.